crt26/pqc-evaluation-tools/README.md

 The results from the automated tests can be transformed into workable CSV files using the `parse_results.py` script located in the `scripts/parsing-scripts` directory.
 Options are provided to parse the liboqs results, the OQS-Provider results, or both.

 The script requires the test parameters used during the benchmarking, including the number of runs and number of machines tested, if multiple machine results have been stored within the `test-data/up-results` directory.
+Please make sure all up-results are present in this directory that you wish to be parsed before executing the `parse_results.py` script.

 ### Parsing Script Usage